 IT Support Specialist Jobs in USA with Visa Sponsorship

-IT Support Specialist roles are among the more accessible paths to H-1B and E-3 visa sponsorship in the U.S. Employers across healthcare, finance, and tech regularly sponsor these positions, though qualifying as a specialty occupation requires a degree-backed case.
+IT Support Specialist roles are among the more accessible paths to H-1B visa and E-3 visa sponsorship in the U.S. Employers across healthcare, finance, and tech regularly sponsor these positions, though qualifying as a specialty occupation requires a degree-backed case.
 For detailed occupation requirements, see the O*NET profile.

 See All IT Support Specialist Jobs